uoa-ws2020/uoa2020sg/README.md

 ### Python Script
     $ ~/choreonoid/build/bin/choreonoid ~/choreonoid/ext/uoa2020sg/script/SG2-DoubleArmV7A.py

 ## Submission Requirements
-1. Videos of SG1 and SG2.
+Requirements <br>
+A. URL for videos about SG1 and SG2.
+(Please use video sharing service like Youtube.) <br>
-2. Information the operation type for the robot (autonomous, semi-autonomous or remote control).
+B. Information the operation type for the robot (autonomous, semi-autonomous or remote control).

+You have to submit A and B to us.

+## Important date
+Submission deadline: October 23, 2020

 ## Q&A
 If you have any questions or anything, plase feel free contact us.